pagopa/wisp-converter/README.md

 `sh update-specs.sh`

-After the execution, in `target/generated-sources/jaxb` folder there will be the newly generated classes.
+After the execution, the newly generated classes are added in `target/generated-sources/jaxb` folder.
 The application now can be run and all the class references are correctly resolved.

 ### Run the project